Greg Gilbert (musician): Poetry

 Around the time Gilbert started to show his art, he also began writing poetry.
 It eventually became a bigger focus for him as it served as a way of dealing with his illness and documenting his journey.
 He decided to explore the Southampton poetry scene and had some pieces of poetry published in an anthology, despite having been self-conscious about it initially.

-Eventually he met Gillian Clarke (the former National Poet of Wales) at a reading at The Brook in Southampton, who thought Gilbert’s work should be published due to the importance of documenting his journey with a life-threatening illness.
-Clarke passed on some of Greg’s work to Poet Laureate Carol Ann Duffy without him being aware of it.
-As it turned out, Duffy was interested in reading more of his work and contacted Greg.

-Greg Gilbert’s first collection of poems, Love Makes a Mess of Dying, was published in 2019.
-The pamphlet was selected by Carol Ann Duffy for the 2019 Laureate’s Choice series.
+Eventually he met Gillian Clarke (the former National Poet of Wales) at a reading at The Brook in Southampton, who thought Gilbert's work should be published due to the importance of documenting his journey with a life-threatening illness.
+Clarke passed on some of Gilbert's work to Poet Laureate Carol Ann Duffy without him being aware of it.
+As it turned out, Duffy was interested in reading more of his work and contacted Gilbert.
+Gilbert's first collection of poems, Love Makes a Mess of Dying, was published in 2019.
+The pamphlet was selected by Carol Ann Duffy for the 2019 Laureate's Choice series.

 Personal life

-In November 2016, Greg Gilbert was diagnosed with stage 4 bowel cancer, secondary lung.
+In November 2016, Gilbert was diagnosed with stage 4 bowel cancer, secondary lung.
 He was told that he was genetically incompatible with the only free immunotherapy drug available on the National Health Service and that treatment options were limited.
-Considering that the treatment that could potentially save or prolong his life (which would also match his gene profile) was not available on the NHS, his long-term partner Stacey set up a fundraiser, aiming to crowdfund £100,000 for Gilbert’s medical treatment.
+Considering that the treatment that could potentially save or prolong his life (which would also match his gene profile) was not available on the NHS, his long-term partner Stacey set up a fundraiser, aiming to crowdfund £100,000 for Gilbert's medical treatment.
 The crowdfunding campaign became the fastest fundraiser to hit its target on the giving site by passing its original target in 48 hours and eventually raised more than £215,000 to pay for his medical treatment.